Air Race Classic, Inc. is a

 To learn more about how to enter as a collegiate team contact email@example.com

 Scholarships and other financial assistance make it possible for women pilots to fly and compete in the Air Race Classic.
-Financial support helps the team extend their flight training, while experiencing the joy, excitement, and camaraderie that the only woman's transcontinental air race offers!
+Financial support helps the team COVER RACE COSTS and extend their aviation skills training, while experiencing the joy, excitement, and camaraderie that the only woman's transcontinental air race offers!

 Opportunities that you can apply for are listed below.
 If you are interested in sponsoring a scholarship, please contact firstname.lastname@example.org.